-This fact sheet tells you about our complaints procedure.
+The Council has a detailed complaints procedure.
 The procedure makes sure we properly look into your complaint and give you a considered response.

 The first thing we ask you to do is to raise the matter with the staff concerned.
 You can telephone, write a letter or call at their office.
 We hope they will be able to put things right, or explain why they can't within 10 working days.
 A Head of Service, Service Manager or Team Leader will deal with your complaint at this stage.

 If you have contacted the relevant department about your complaint and you are still not happy, the Council has an official Customer Complaint Procedure.

 The procedure covers the way we, the Council, have done, or not done something.
 It relates to the services we provide either directly or through partnerships or contractors.